S3-working-group/s3-practical-guide/src/meeting-practices/meeting-facilitation.md

 ## Meeting Facilitation

 Choose someone to facilitate a meeting.
-Even an inexperienced facilitator can help to focus a meeting and make a positice difference.
+Even an inexperienced facilitator can help to focus a meeting and make a positive difference.

 * prepare an agenda of topics
 * select a facilitator who: